ubisoft/shotmanager/docs/getting-started/general-philosophy.rst

 With camera binding the time is played linearly, so the point of view simply changes from one specified camera to another.

-This new play mode goes far beyond that since it allows time jumps (called ellipses) and jumps back into time, to play the scene action again from another camera.
+**This new play mode goes far beyond that since it allows time jumps (called ellipses) and jumps back into time, to play the scene action again from another camera.
+And that's the essence of Shot Managaer!**

 ..
 UX phitlosophy: simple, consistent, predictible